Age of Ultron: Main story

-New York is in ruins.
 Ultron has returned and taken over the world, with Ultron Sentinels guarding the streets and looking for fugitives.
-After rescuing Spider-Man from the Owl and Hammerhead, Hawkeye takes him to an underground area beneath Central Park, where a small handful of other heroes have taken refuge.
+After rescuing Spider-Man, Hawkeye takes him to an underground area beneath Central Park, where the other surviving heroes have taken refuge.
 Captain America has the idea to offer a hero to Ultron to be captured to infiltrate his base; Luke Cage and She-Hulk volunteer and Cage delivers She-Hulk to Ultron's forces.
-Cage is shocked when he discovers that they are going to negotiate with the Vision instead of Ultron.
-The Vision reveals that Ultron is acting from the future using him as a conduit.
+Cage is shocked when he discovers that they are going to negotiate with Vision instead of Ultron.
+Vision reveals that Ultron is acting from the future using him as a conduit.
 She-Hulk is killed freeing Cage and the other superheroes flee Manhattan.
-Cage later dies from radiation poisoning, but is able to tell the heroes what he learned about Ultron.
+Cage dies from radiation poisoning, but is able to tell the heroes what he learned about Ultron.

-Meanwhile in San Francisco, a disfigured Black Widow meets with Moon Knight in one of Nick Fury's old bases to search for fail-safe plans Fury had for different apocalyptic scenarios.
+Meanwhile in San Francisco, Black Widow meets with Moon Knight in one of Nick Fury's old bases to search for fail-safe plans Fury had for different apocalyptic scenarios.
 The heroes regroup in the Savage Land, and Black Widow arrives with Moon Knight and Red Hulk, and they reveal Fury had a fail-safe plan to defeat Ultron should he conquer the world.
-The heroes meet with Fury, whose plan is to use Doctor Doom's Time Platform to go into the future to defeat Ultron before he attacks the present.
-Iron Man, Captain America, Nick Fury, Red Hulk, Storm, Quake and Quicksilver go into the future, but Wolverine goes into the past to kill Henry Pym before he can create Ultron, and is followed by the Invisible Woman.
+The heroes meet with Fury, who plans to use Doctor Doom's Time Platform to go into the future and defeat Ultron before he attacks the present.
+Iron Man, Captain America, Nick Fury, Red Hulk, Storm, Quake and Quicksilver go into the future, but Wolverine goes into the past to kill Hank Pym before he can create Ultron, and is followed by the Invisible Woman.
 The Invisible Woman attempts to convince Wolverine to reconsider his plan, but he reminds her of the crimes Ultron will commit and kills Pym.

 The two return to the present to find the Savage Land covered in crashed ships, as in this timeline the war between the Kree and the Skrulls came to Earth.
 They go to New York and find it patrolled by three Helicarriers, and are attacked by the Defenders, who believe the two are Skrulls.
-A cyborg Iron Man scans their minds and sees their timeline, and explains that the Avengers broke up after Pym's death and magic became triumphant over technology, and Morgan le Fay has conquered half the world.
+A cyborg Iron Man scans their minds and sees their timeline, and explains that the Avengers broke up after Pym's death and that Morgan le Fay has conquered half the world.
 The two attempt to break out of the Defenders' Helicarrier when Morgan le Fey attacks with a swarm of Doombots.
 During the battle, le Fey crashes the other two Helicarriers into New York.
-Most of the heroes are killed, and a dying Iron Man tells Wolverine he cannot go back in time to try and correct this again, as time is like a living organism that will break if ripped too much.
+Most of the heroes are killed, and a dying Iron Man tells Wolverine he cannot go back in time to try and correct this again, as time will break if ripped too much.